topquark22/Plexorino/README.md

   - `PlexorinoMux` — inputs only
   - `PlexorinoDemux` — outputs only
 - **Hardcoded pinout by design**
+- - Mux takes ownership of pins D2, D3, D4, A0 in both 8- and 16-bit modes, and A1 in 16-bit mode
+  - Demux takes ownership of pins D2, D3, D4, D5, A3 in both 8- and 16-bit modes, and A2 in 16-bit mode
+  - This leaves pins free for SPI, I2C, PWM and ADC
 - **Explicit `begin()` required**
 - **Shared address bus is driven only when needed**
   - Address lines are released to **high-Z (INPUT)** immediately after each operation